JoseFlores25/phase4-cafe-shop-server/README.md

 This is a Coffee review application.
 The idea came from the experience I had with coffee.
 Normally I like homemade coffee.
 Because my experience with outside coffee hasn’t been good.
-So I came up with the idea that people could post about their coffee and get a reviews for others to see.
+I decided to came up with the idea that people could post about their coffee and get a reviews for others to see.

 ## Project Requirements